MicrosoftDocs/architecture-center/docs/hybrid/azure-arc-hybrid-config-content.md

 ## Deploy the solution

-The reference implementation of this architecture can be found in the [Jumpstart ArcBox for IT Pros](https://azurearcjumpstart.io/azure_jumpstart_arcbox/itpro), included as part of the [Arc Jumpstart](https://azurearcjumpstart.io/).
+The reference implementation of this architecture can be found in the [Jumpstart ArcBox for IT Pros](https://azurearcjumpstart.io/azure_jumpstart_arcbox/itpro), included as part of the [Arc Jumpstart](https://azurearcjumpstart.io/) project.
 ArcBox is designed to be completely self-contained within a single Azure subscription and resource group.
 ArcBox makes it easy for a user to get hands-on experience with all available Azure Arc technology with nothing more than an available Azure subscription.

-To deploy the reference implementation, follow the steps in the GitHub repo selecting the **Jumpstart ArcBox for IT Pros** button below.
+To deploy the reference implementation, follow the steps in the GitHub repo by selecting the **Jumpstart ArcBox for IT Pros** button below.

 > [!div class="nextstepaction"]
 > [Jumpstart ArcBox for IT Pros](https://azurearcjumpstart.io/azure_jumpstart_arcbox/itpro/#deployment-options-and-automation-flow)

 ## Next steps

-- [Learn more about Azure Arc][Azure Arc]
+- [Learn more about Azure Arc][Azure Arc docs]
-- [Learn more about Azure Arc-enabled servers][Azure Arc-enabled servers]
+- [Learn more about Azure Arc-enabled servers][Azure Arc-enabled servers docs]
 - [Review Azure Arc Jumpstart scenarios][Arc Jumpstart servers scenarios] in the Arc Jumpstart
-- [Arc-enabled servers landing zone accelerator][CAF Arc Accelerator] in CAF
+- [Review Arc-enabled servers landing zone accelerator][CAF Arc Accelerator] in CAF

 [agent-overview]: /azure/azure-arc/servers/agent-overview
 [Arc-agent-deployment-options]: /azure/azure-arc/servers/deployment-options